haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/features/isolation.md

 ---
 group: mtf-guide
-title: Isolation management
+title: 隔离管理
 version: 2.1
 github_link: mtf/features/isolation.md
 ---

-Isolation management feature enables you to isolate a test suite, a test case, or a test using custom logic coded in a script.
+隔离管理 feature enables you to isolate a test suite, a test case, or a test using custom logic coded in a script.
 You can use it to return your system to its initial state (drop a database, clean cache, reset filesystem) or perform any other procedures that you need.

 In general, to manage isolation: